 A Can-Do Coalition Delivers for Customers

-When I first started using NJ Transit light rail as a customer in 2013, I knew if I ever had an opportunity to improve the customer experience, I would upgrade the paper-based ticket system.
+When I first started using NJ Transit light rail as a customer in 2013, I saw an opportunity to improve the customer experience by upgrading the paper-based ticket system.
 My interest in streamlining digital fare payment was heightened during my five years as chair of the PATH Riders Council.
 Learning from PATH customers whose trips connect to Hudson-Bergen Light Rail and Newark Light Rail heightened the need, in my mind, for streamlined fare payment.